IAmJuniorB/PyMaths/README.md

 ### `square_root(num)`
 This function computes the square root of a given number `num` using the Babylonian method.

+Arguments:

+      num (float): The number to find the square root of.

+Returns:

+      float: The square root of the given number.

 ---
 ### `factorial(num)`
 This function computes the factorial of a given number `num`.

+Arguments:

+      num (int): The number to find the factorial of.

+Returns:

+      int: The factorial of the given number.

 ---
 ### `fibonacci(n)`